Avg. Base Salary (USD)

-The average pay for a Forensic Chemist is $57,423 per year.
+The average salary for a Forensic Chemist is $53,228 in 2023

 The main responsibility of a forensic chemist is to assist the office of the chief medical examiner with different type of deaths.
 On a day to day basis, a forensic chemist is required to function as a toxicologist for the lab, take the most responsibility when it comes to new programs, perform basic chemistry work on bodies and evidence found, and come up with new methods of analyzing toxicology reports.
 This chemist is also responsible for validating, developing, and reviewing toxicology …Read more

 FAQs About Forensic Chemists

 What is the highest pay for Forensic Chemists?

 Our data indicates that the highest pay for a Forensic Chemist is $102k / year

 What is the lowest pay for Forensic Chemists?

 Our data indicates that the lowest pay for a Forensic Chemist is $37k / year

 How can Forensic Chemists increase their salary?